'Westworld' Science Advisor Talks Brains and AI - Lovesick Cyborg

 So the question is, do we think that your computer program is conscious—that it is like something to be that program—or is it just a manipulation of symbols?
 That’s really the heart of the question.
 We don’t really know the answer to that in neuroscience.
 What we have is an existence proof which is ourselves.
 We know we are made of pieces and parts: almost 100 billion neurons, each one of which has about 10,000 connections.
 So we’re made of enormously sophisticated stuff.
 And yet we know we have consciousness, so it seems it should be possible to build consciousness in a machine.

 But on the other hand, we don’t know if our science is too young to realize that there is other stuff involved.
 What we don’t have right now is a theory of consciousness, and we don’t really know what it would look like.
-In other words, at what point would I say just carry the 2 and do a triple integral, and there you have the taste of feta cheese or the beauty of sunset or the smell of cinnamon.
-The internal experiences… it’s not clear how we will even come to phrase those in the language we typically use in science.
+In other words, at what point would I, say, just carry the 2 and do a triple integral, and there you have the taste of feta cheese or the beauty of sunset or the smell of cinnamon?
+The internal experiences … it’s not clear how we will even come to phrase those in the language we typically use in science.

 Lovesick Cyborg: It reminds me of what an AI researcher said, which is that maybe “Westworld” is less about “this is how we can get to AI” and is more about what you’re talking about.
 Holding up a mirror to human consciousness and what makes us tick.